 It’s 8 am and I’m sitting in the cafeteria of Washington State’s police academy, watching a class of recruits learn how to restrain someone sitting in a chair.
 They pair up to practice, laughing as they launch themselves sideways to the floor for the takedown.

 The real criminals won’t be so cooperative.
 Which is why I’m here: the recruits need to practice performing a field sobriety test, a set of three indicators that police use to determine whether someone’s too impaired to be behind the wheel.
-The consequences of performing these tests wrong can be high: some of the signs of impairment are subtle enough to be difficult for the untrained eye to detect, and if an officer’s instructions are unclear, DUI defense attorneys will argue that their clients should be let off the hook for drunk driving.
+The consequences of performing these tests wrong can be high: some of the signs of impairment are subtle enough to be difficult for the untrained eye to detect, and if an officer’s instructions are unclear, defense attorneys will argue that their clients should be let off the hook for causing a drunk driving accident.

 What is a field sobriety test?

 The standard field sobriety test is designed to divide your attention between a mental task (like counting or remembering instructions) and a physical task (like walking down a straight line).
 For sober people, these tests aren’t difficult.
 Because alcohol impairs a person’s ability to focus on multiple tasks at the same time, a drunk person will have difficulty with these tests.

 First, the recruits hold a pen and ask me to hold my head still and track it with my eyes as they move it from side to side or up and down.
 A sober person should be able to track the movement smoothly with their eyes.
 But a drunk person’s eyes will involuntarily jerk in a distinctive pattern, called nystagmus, especially when they’re trying to follow a pen held at the very edge of their vision.

 Walk and turn